Ishaan005/Xyra/documentation/getting_started.md

 ## Authentication

-Xyra uses JWT (JSON Web Tokens) for authentication.
+Xyra supports two authentication methods:

+### 1. JWT Tokens (for web sessions)

+JWT tokens are primarily used for web-based authentication through the frontend.

 1. **Create a Superuser**